For Honor: Multiplayer

+Once both gates are broken down, the Commander spawns and the attacking team gains a set amount of lives shared between the team corresponding to the battering ram's health when the second gate is broken down, If the lives shared between the attacking team hits zero the team becomes 'Breaking' and can no longer respawn unless revived.
+Forcing desperate melee for the Commander.
+The defenders can respawn infinitely, and win if they defeat each attacker while they are Breaking.

 Arcade

 The Marching Fire expansion introduced the solo/2 player co-op arcade mode for those who purchased the DLC (included in all game versions as of patch 2.50.0).
 Gameplay in arcade mode is a sequence of "chapters" within a "quest" in which the player faces 1-3 enemy AI.
 There are 5 difficulties of quests represented by the recommended "gear score".
 There is also a "Weekly Quest" that is a fixed difficulty.
 Gear score is the sum of your character's equipped gear levels and functions differently than in multiplayer.
 In arcade your damage and armor are proportional to gear score, meaning a player with 0 level gear score will deal a fraction of the damage to enemies in higher difficulties; and be dealt several times more damage.
 The recommended gear score begins at 0 for common quests and increases by 36 per level of difficulty, up to 144 at legendary.
 The maximum gear score of any player is 180, accomplished by having all six gear pieces at the max level of 30.
 Apart from gear requirements, difficulty also influences the amount of modifiers and the opposing AI intelligence.
 Before each chapter, the player is given a small interlude in which a simple story is presented.
 The potential opponents and modifiers are generally loosely tied to elements of the story but will have some degree of randomness.
 Weekly quests are unique in that they are always the same story over the course of the week.
 This includes the difficulty, modifiers, opponents, and arena or "map".
 Players can earn experience, steel and even complete orders (daily missions) within arcade.